hansenlabs/ProjectB/README.md

 It will print the IP to the command line.

 On your client, use a webbrowser to connect to http://IP.AD.DR.ESS:5000/stick (dont forget to add stick).
+Under the hood, in your client Browser a Javascrip will open a Websocket connection to the server and transmit key events.
+Depending on your connection, latency is somewhere between unrecognizable and "still playable".
+Keys are fixed to Arrow keys and 1,2 for buttons.
+Sometimes an axes might get stuck, pressing and releasing all directions shold recover.

 # Additional Information